Category Archives: Superstars hiding a slasher movie on the small print of their CV…

 In the UK, The Burning was one of the first entries to join the video nasty list and it received perhaps higher persecution for the fact that Thorn-EMI accidentally released the full uncut print instead of the censored copy that the BBFC had cleared.
 The tapes were impounded and destroyed, but bizarrely, Thorn-EMI were more fortunate than David Grant who was sent to prison for doing the exact same thing when he distributed a longer version of the film Blood Splash a year later.
 I paid an absolute fortune for an unedited version of this when I was a nipper and it was a mistake as the cassette had an infuriating line running through the middle, which made it almost as bad as just sticking to the 18 rated VHS.
 Watching it now though, on the BlueRay pre-screener that I was sent, is a glorious experience and the film looks as if it could have been a production from the last decade.
 The masters have obviously been well looked after and playing it on my Plasma allowed me to turn out the lights and almost feel like I was in the cinema in 1981.

 Maylam attempts the John Carpenter methodology of slowly generating an undertone of dread that boils along in the background and then attacks like a shark in the places when the killer strikes.
 A great example of this is the infamous ‘Raft Massacre’ sequence, which boasts an almost perfect build up.
-Whilst Wakeman’s score warns us that something is about to happen, the camera never reveals enough to let us be sure and when the loon strides on to the screen, the bloodletting is quick, brutal and graphic.
+Whilst Wakeman’s score warns us that something is about to happen, but the camera never reveals enough to let us be sure.
+When the loon finally strides on to the screen, the bloodletting is quick, brutal and graphic.
 To this day, you can count on one hand the amount of times in slasher cinema that an antagonist has taken out so many victims in one fell swoop.
 Tom Savini proves once again here why he was the go to guy for the most realistic special effects back in the overkill period of the slasher cycle.

 What I like about the script is that it spends time developing its characters and their performances really add the necessary realism that makes what happens later seem all the more shocking.
 Jason Alexander steals every scene as a quick-witted camper, whilst Brian Matthews, Leah Ayers and Ned Eisenberg were solid and flawless in their roles.
 The dialogue and banter works not only to add fun to the parts where the horror takes a backseat, but also to develop a genuine level of believability in the set up and I found it easy to forget that I was watching a group of actors.
 The screenplay also separates itself from the multitude of its genre brethren by having a ‘final boy’ instead of the usual heroine left alone to face the marauding maniac.
 The thing is that despite the fact that Brian Becker does a good job with the role, the decision is a risk that just doesn’t pay off.